Biography of Charles Barry

 1840: The foundation stone of the Houses of Parliament was laid on 27th April by Charles Barry’s wife Sarah.
 Elected an Associate of the Royal Academy.

-1841: Barry was elected a Full Member of the Royal Academy.
+1841: Barry is elected a Full Member of the Royal Academy.

-1842: Charles Barry worked on Highclere Castle in Hampshire to restore and extend the Elizabethan House.
+1842: Charles Barry works on Highclere Castle in Hampshire to restore and extend the Elizabethan House.

-1846: He designed the Italianate Bridgewater House, London and worked on the Treasury Building in Whitehall.
+1846: He designs the Italianate Bridgewater House, London and worked on the Treasury Building in Whitehall.

 1847: Completion of the House of Lords section.
-Also began to work on ideas for the Great Exhibition of 1851.
+He also begins to work on ideas for the Great Exhibition of 1851.

-1849: He became a Fellow of the Royal Society.
+1849: He becomes a Fellow of the Royal Society.

-1850: Awarded the Royal Gold Medal by the Royal Institute of British Architects.
+1850: He is awarded the Royal Gold Medal by the Royal Institute of British Architects.